 This is meant to be a quick way of removing wrinkles and creases from muslin backdrops.
 But when I tried the method, it took me much longer than expected.
 The reason was simple, I used the wrong type of steamer.

 I used a steamer designed for steam cleaning, so it had a single narrow nozzle.
-Make sure you use a proper fabric steamer, like this oneOpens in a new tab. from Amazon.
+Make sure you use a proper fabric steamer, like this one from Amazon.
 It has a wide outlet head for the steam.
 Also use boiled, distilled, or filtered water to avoid the build-up of limescale inside the steamer.

 Hang your cloth from the backdrop support stand as usual.
 Then work your way along the creases with the fabric steamer.
 The heated and damp cloth will release and flatten the creases soon after passing over them.
 Once you have gotten rid of the vertical creases, work on the horizontal ones.